Hardy Nickerson

 Hardy Otto Nickerson Sr. (born September 1, 1965) is an American former professional football player and coach.
 He played as a linebacker for four teams over 16 seasons in the National Football League (NFL) from 1987 to 2002.
 He played college football for the California Golden Bears.
 He was selected by the Pittsburgh Steelers in the fifth round of the 1987 NFL draft.
 Nickerson spent the prime of his career with the Tampa Bay Buccaneers.
 The hiring of head coaches Sam Wyche and Tony Dungy allowed him to play in the middle in a 4–3 defense for both coaches; Nickerson played in a 3–4 defense with the Steelers.
 While playing in the 4–3, he went to five Pro Bowls, and was selected for the National Football League 1990s All-Decade Team.

+On December 17, 2025 he was named as head coach at JSerra Catholic High School in San Juan Capistrano, CA.

 Early life

 Nickerson attended Verbum Dei High School, a Catholic school located in Watts, Los Angeles.
 He earned a BA degree in sociology from the University of California, Berkeley in 1989.